Structural Safety and Service Life of Concrete Structures

 - Undertaken forensic investigations of concrete structures – to understand what went wrong, why it went wrong and propose remedial action for building, industrial, bridge and offshore structures with cracking, ASR, corrosion, frost or mechanical damage

-Mike Webster has published a range of reports and papers on the risks to concrete structures.
+Mike Webster has published a range of reports and papers on the risks to structural safety; in particular, risks to concrete structures.
 These are listed on the publications page along with links to download them.

-We can provide advice, consultancy, and training, develop guidance or work as an interim manager to help solve problems on a project basis.
+We can provide advice, consultancy, research and training, develop guidance or undertake forensic investigations if something has gone wrong.
 We can also act as an expert witness in civil and criminal cases.
 If you would like to discuss how we might be able to help, please drop me a line at email@example.com.